 With an established flight program located in the nearest town, the best case scenario in a medical emergency means a minimum five hour wait time.
 By the time a pilot based out in town is aware of an emergency, gets his plane ready, flies to the jungle base, turns around and returns to the city, a minimum of five hours has elapsed — and that’s best case scenario.
 This means that any emergency occurring after 1:30 PM would result in the patient waiting until the next day to get to the hospital.

-To make matters worse, however, on the 9th of February 2006, the mission providing flight service closed their flight program in Venezuela.
+To make matters worse, however, on the 9th of February 2006, the mission providing flight service closed their flight program in Amazonas.
 What was once a best case scenario now seems impossible.

 Outreach opportunities to more distant villages are drastically hampered,